January 2020 Yojana:- Download PDF Here

 The environment is showing signs of this degradation.
-The air quality index touches alarmingly dangerous levels frequently; contamination of groundwater is a stark reality; water tables are receding; oceans are rising; air is being polluted by vehicles and industries; plastic waste is clogging the entire ecosystem and landfills are becoming a part of the skyline of our Cities.
+The air quality index touches alarmingly dangerous levels frequently; contamination of groundwater is a stark reality; water tables are receding; oceans are rising; the air is being polluted by vehicles and industries; plastic waste is clogging the entire ecosystem and landfills are becoming a part of the skyline of our Cities.
 Frequent floods, drought, abrupt weather cycle, crop pattern changes, receding coastal areas are some of these red flags glaring at the humanity.

 - Decades of environmental decay is eventually posing threat to the entire ecosystem— living standards are compromised, health is affected, and above all, it questions the entire existence of the current models of growth and development.

 Global Efforts in Environment Conservation: